brenoprata10/steam-deck-romate/README.md

 # Steam Deck Romate Beta

-A beautiful Steam ROM manager built from the ground up to work perfectly with Linux and primarily Steam Deck devices.
+A beautiful Steam ROM manager built from the ground up to work perfectly with Windows, Linux and primarily Steam Deck devices.

 This project was inpired by [Steam ROM Manager](https://github.com/SteamGridDB/steam-rom-manager), but aims to accomplish much more.